Juanma1313/diyshop/README.md

 The project should be develop under Agile methodology.

 ### Customer requirements for users for second stage
+The following are the customer requirements that are part of the user stories list for the second delivery iteration backlog.

 | Epic                                                | Story | Requirements for users                     | Anonymous | Regular | Creator | Admin |
 | --------------------------------------------------- | ----- | ------------------------------------------ | --------- | ------- | ------- | ----- |